looeee/discoverthreejs-site/markdown/book/appendix/asynchronous-javascript.md

 When using callbacks, loading multiple models is easy.
 We simply need to run the `loadModelUsingCallback` function multiple times with different `url` arguments (and perhaps different callbacks).

-To add a bit of spice here, for this example, we're using {{< link path="book/appendix/javascript-reference/#the-math-object" title="`Math.random`" >}} to add a bit of chaos to our fake model loading function.
+To add a bit of spice here, for this example, we're using [`Math.random`]({{< relref "book/appendix/javascript-reference#the-math-object" >}} "`Math.random`") to add a bit of chaos to our fake model loading function.
 Now, every model will load in somewhere between zero and five seconds.

 Which model will load first?
 A, B, C, or D?